Mitchell / Riopelle: Un Couple Dans La Démesure

 Summary of exhibition, from Musée national des beaux-arts du Québec:

-Organized in partnership with the Art Gallery of Ontario (AGO), supported by the Estate of Jean-Paul Riopelle in Montréal and the Joan Mitchell Foundation in New York, the exhibition will focus mainly on large-format paintings, a number of works on paper and archival documents from French, Canadian and American private and museum collections.
+Organized in partnership with the Art Gallery of Ontario (AGO), supported by the Estate of Jean-Paul Riopelle in Montréal and the Joan Mitchell Foundation in New York, the exhibition will focus mainly on large-format paintings from French, Canadian and American private and museum collections.
 The presentation will explore how the two artists, who shared their lives for nearly 25 years, in Paris, then in Vétheuil in the Seine valley, developed a workshop practice and a distinctive body of work while sustaining a broad dialogue focusing on abstraction.
 Their tastes for the Impressionist heritage, nature and a form of provocation certainly drew them together.
 Their romantic relationship entirely shaped their deeply singular conception of painting and work methods.